GameDevTecnico/cubos/engine/samples/assets/saving/page.md

 @snippet assets/saving/main.cpp Create a new asset

 Then, we'll assign it a path and save it.
-Its important that the path ends with the correct extension, so that @ref cubos::engine::Assets "Assets" knows which bridge to use when loading it.
+It's important that the path ends with the correct extension, so that @ref cubos::engine::Assets "Assets" knows which bridge to use when loading it.